waterlink/spec2.cr/README.md

 ```

 If you have test suite written for `Spec` and you don't want to prefix each
-top-level describe with `Spec2.`, you can just include `Spec::Macros` globally:
+top-level describe with `Spec2.`, you can just include `Spec::GlobalDSL`
+globally:

 ```crystal
 include Spec2::GlobalDSL